Branden-Kunkel/polypy/README.md

         + _data\_object_ - The dictionary object to write into the file.
 Should be a return value from either the `request_data()` or `sort_api_data()` functions, depending on whether you just want to write the raw response or not (could do both?).
         + _filename_ - The name of the file to be written.
         + NOTE: The `write_json()` function operates on the same arguments so we will skip it.

+## Configuration:

+Configuration in polypy revolves around 3 included program files - _file\_paths.yaml_, _settings.yaml_ and _request\_parameters.yaml_. `file_paths.yaml` is the only one of these files that _can not_ move from the program's working directory.
+This file contains the file paths for _settings.yaml_, _request\_parameters.yaml_, the path to the directory in which you wish to export files and potentially any other file you may want to work into a program.
+Both of the other program files are by default stored in the program's working directory, but can be stored anywhere that is convenient for you.
+Simply update the appropriate file path in the _file\_paths.yaml_ file.